sam-doomguy/documentation-api/Reports.md

 Administrator, power user, and read-only users have access to all reports.
 Includes account, group and organisation reports.

-Custom users (full access / read only) only have access to account reports that they have been granted access to.<br />
+Users with custom role (full access / read only) only have access to account reports that they have been granted access to.<br/>
-Custom users (no access) do not have access to accogunt reports that they have been denied access to.
+Users with custom role (no access) do not have access to any reports in the account/s that they have been denied access to.

 Please note only up to one year's worth of reports will be returned.